-- The catchment in which Mokolo Dam is located is currently in deficit - Dry boreholes due to lack of rain - Aged bulk infrastructure in some urban and rural areas - Non availability of ground water in rural areas - Unplanned growth of rural villages extensions makes it difficult to provide water to all - Insufficient water tankering to informal settlements and farms - Implementation of water conservation and water demand management programme - Insufficient budget for operations and maintenance of water infrastructure in rural villages - Mushrooming of informal settlements in urban areas - Poor quality of underground water in rural areas - Ability to upgrade water supply services from basic to high level in rural areas - Currently the Zeeland water treatment plant cannot cope with high raw water turbidity and the quality of water is affected
+- Aged bulk infrastructure in some urban and rural areas - Non availability of ground water in rural areas - Unplanned growth of rural villages extensions makes it difficult to provide water to all - Insufficient water tankering to informal settlements and farms - Implementation of water conservation and water demand management programme - Insufficient budget for operations and maintenance of water infrastructure in rural villages - Mushrooming of informal settlements in urban areas - Poor quality of underground water in rural areas - Ability to upgrade water supply services from basic to high level in rural areas

+• Currently the Zeeland water treatment plant cannot cope with high raw water turbidity and the quality of water is affected.

-6. SANITATION
+9. SANITATION